R for Biologists course

 Opening an RStudio session launches it from a specific location.
 This is the ‘working directory’.

-To define the working directory, in RStudio click in the menu on Session > Set Working Directory > Choose directory and choose your folder.
+To define the working directory, click in the menu on Session > Set Working Directory > Choose directory and choose your folder.

 Your turn 1.3: Create a folder for this course somewhere on your computer.
 Name the folder for example, Intro_R_course.
 Then, to set this folder as your working directory.
-Set your working directory as indicated above, then click ‘Open’.
-The files tab will now show the contents of your new folder.
+Set your working directory as indicated above.

 Your turn 1.4: Save the script you created in the previous section as intro.R in this directory.
 You can do this by clicking on File > Save and the default location should be the current working directory (e.g. Intro_R_course).